These are the best Windows on ARM laptops you can buy

 Best 5G convertible: Lenovo Flex 5G

 If leather isn’t your thing but you still want a professional 5G convertible, the Lenovo Flex 5G is another great choice.
-In fact, it’s on our list of best 5G laptops.
+In fact, you could argue it’s one of the best 5G laptops.
 This is a classy all-metal laptop, and it’s going to look great in any business setting.

 The display on the Lenovo Flex 5G is a 14-inch panel and it comes in the more typical 16:9 aspect ratio with Full HD resolution.
 A taller display may have been a nice addition for some users, but the 16:9 aspect ratio makes it ideal for content consumption, and the included Dolby Atmos stereo speakers help with that, too.
 It can reach up to 400 nits of brightness so it should be decently visible outdoors.
 Since this is a convertible, the screen supports touch, There are no upgrade options from the base model, but to be fair, this should be more than enough already.

-Like the HP Elite Folio, you only get a 720p camera here, which is a downside with both laptops, but once again you do have facial recognition for Windows Hello.
+Like the HP Elite Folio, you only get a 720p camera here, which is a downside with many laptops on this list, but once again you do have facial recognition for Windows Hello.
 On top of that, the Lenovo Flex 5G also has a fingerprint sensor, so you can choose the most convenient login method at any given moment.

 Overall, the Lenovo Flex 5G is a fantastic 5G convertible and having that connectivity by default is a big plus since it makes the choice easier.